Cement & Glue: Tips and Types

 - You can put it in a mister bottle...just make sure to shake it very well before use

 Epoxy glue is a special type of bonding agent that requires 2 parts to be mixed equally to bond.
 I have everything from 5-minute epoxies to the illustrious JB Weld.

-- Best to mix with toothpicks on wax paper (it can easily get everywhere)
+- Best to mix with toothpicks on wax paper

 - Great for odd plastics that cement won't bond to

 - Great for bonding plastic to wood

 - Perfect for attaching structural supports (like brass tubes to wings)